Hearings

 Although nothing is required prior to the hearing, below is a list of things you may consider to help you feel more prepared for your hearing:

-- In some cases, witnesses may be called to discuss the case.
+5. In some cases, witnesses may be called to discuss the case.
 As a party, you may call witnesses or the Office of Community Standards may call witnesses.
-Witnesses must either attend in person or be available via Zoom; witness statements are not permitted.
+For cases in which suspension or dismissal are possible outcomes, witnesses must be "live," meaning that they must provide their testimony in person, via web conference, or by telephone; in such cases, written witness statements are not permitted.
 If witnesses are participating in your hearing, you will have the opportunity to ask them questions.
 You can come with a list of questions to ensure everything you’d like to ask the witnesses is addressed.

 If you have any further questions about how to best prepare for your hearing, please contact the Office of Community Standards.